 'One of the things that makes me an excellent salesman is that I am very good at reading people.
 I have the ability to know how people are feeling or thinking by noticing gestures that they make or by what they say.
 This helps me a lot in my dealings with existing or potential clients.
 Another thing that I am very good at, in connection with people, is that I am very diplomatic.
 I am very skilled at dealing with people in difficult situations and can avoid upsetting or offending them.
 This is especially important when you are involved in negotiations.

 In addition, I am very highly motivated.
 I love what I do and I want to do the best that I can.
 For me, this is something that is fundamental for a sales executive.
 And another thing that is key for a sales executive to be, is to be optimistic.
 And I am that.
 This is essential, because who wants to buy a product or service from somebody who seems negative or unsure.
 I would say nobody.

 Also, I am very flexible about when, where or how I work.
 In business today you have to be able to change when necessary.
-So, if I you tell me that I have a meeting the following day in Germany, it would be no problem to go.
+So, if you told me that I had a meeting the following day in Germany, it would have no problem in going.

 And lastly, I am very cool-headed.
 I always stay focused in difficult or stressful situations and I never panic.'

 'I am very creative.
 I am always coming up with new and interesting ideas on how to convince people to buy things.
 This is important in an industry which constantly changes like advertising.
 Also, as you have already noticed, I am a very enthusiastic person.
 I show that I love what I do and want to encourage other people to feel the same.

 I am also a team player.
 When you are doing an advertising project, it is essential that the team works together.
 If it does not, and people do not get on or are focused too much on themselves, then the project will fail and you all lose.